nxp-imx/imx-sm/sm/doc/config.md

 - **Line 43** - Start a new LM section for the M7, RPC is SCMI, TRDC DID=4 (see SoC RM TRDC section)
 - **Lines 45-47** - Defines, OWNER and DATA used below, DFMT0 used in include files for CPU masters
 - **Line 51** - Indicates this core should start and stop when LM1 is booted and shutdown.
-- **Line 55** - Sart a new SCMI agent section with the specified name
+- **Line 55** - Start a new SCMI agent section with the specified name
-- **Line 56** - Sart a new mailbox section, type is MU, use SDK MU base pointer array index 9 for the platform side and index 8 for the unit test side.
+- **Line 56** - Start a new mailbox section, type is MU, use SDK MU base pointer array index 9 for the platform side and index 8 for the unit test side.
 - **Lines 57-58** - Define a channel on doorbell 0.
 Transport is SMT, use CRC32, linked RPC is SCMI, and the SCMI channel type is A2P (agent to platform).
 The channel is also the default to use for